ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	        });
 	});

-The code is straight forward, create a `DojoTextarea` and a `AlfButton`.
+The code is straight forward.
+Create a `DojoTextarea` and a `AlfButton`.
 Hitch the `_onPublish` method to the `onClick` event on the button, and place them in the template.
 Once the button is clicked, we publish the value of the textarea to the topic.

 #### RenderWidget

 For the render widget we also need a simple template with an attach point so we can display the value.
-The template look like this:
+The template looks like this:

 `src/main/amp/web/js/example/widgets/templates/RenderWidget.html`